 Museum and Audubon Society form partnership

 The partnership began in 2013 when the Museum opened an exhibit in the Syre Education Center that showcased its collection of taxidermy birds and Native American artifacts on a limited basis.
 Shortly after the exhibit opened, Museum staff invited NCAS to help assist with programs about the birds.
 NCAS agreed, and representatives spent time each month volunteering in the exhibit to answer questions.

-More recently, when the Museum decided to move its founding collection of taxidermied birds in 2016-17 from the Syre Education Center to Old City Hall and create the John M. Edson Hall of Birds, which is open year-round, NCAS played a key role in the exhibit development.
+Then the Museum decided to move its founding collection of taxidermy birds from the Syre to Old City Hall in 2016-17 to create the John M. Edson Hall of Birds.
+The North Cascades Audubon Society played a key role in the exhibit development.

-The Hall of Birds showcases more than 500 mounted birds and provides opportunities for guests to learn about migration, conservation, birds in peril, and the importance of studying bird specimens today.
-The NCAS is still involved with the Hall of Birds exhibit.
-Every fourth Sunday of the month from 1:30-3:30pm is “Audubon at the Museum,” where volunteer experts from the Society are available to answer questions that guests might have about the exhibit or birds in general.
+The Hall of Birds showcases more than 500 mounted birds and helps visitors learn about migration, conservation, and more.
+The North Cascades Audubon Society is still involved with the Hall of Birds exhibit.
+Every fourth Sunday of the month from 1:30-3:30pm is Audubon at the Museum.
+There, volunteer experts from the Audubon Society answer questions about the exhibit and birds in general.

-The NCAS uses the Rotunda Room of Old City Hall as the venue for its monthly meetings and educational presentations on the fourth Tuesday of every month, 7-9pm.
-The public programs are open to the public, and highlight a diverse range of topics.
+The North Cascades Audubon Society holds monthly meetings in the Rotunda Room of Old City Hall.
+Educational presentations are on the fourth Tuesday of every month.
+The programs are open to the public and highlight a diverse range of topics.

 “Audubon is not only a birding organization, but an educational and conservation oriented [organization] as well,” said Pam Borso, current president of the North Cascades Audubon Society.
 “The Museum has provided us the opportunity to further our presence in the community.”